Description

 try oWord.Run("Macro1") catch MsgBox % "MS Word macro doesn't exist!"

-If you want and don't know how to set something in MS Word; Do it with the Word macro recorder activated and check the resulted macro.
-That will give you clues on how to do it with AutoHotkey.
+If you want to set other properties in Word but don't know how, you can use the Word macro recorder.
+Activate the recorder, set the property you want, and then check the resulting macro.
+This will give you a clue on how to do it with AutoHotkey.